ellipsephp/dispatcher/README.md

 // Use the factory to create a new Dispatcher
 $dispatcher = $factory(new SomeRequestHandler, [new SomeMiddleware]);

+// A RequestHandlerTypeException is thrown when the request handler is not an implementation of RequestHandlerInterface.
+$dispatcher = $factory('something', [new SomeMiddleware]);

-// A DispatcherCreationException is thrown when a middleware is not an implementation of MiddlewareInterface.
+// A MiddlewareTypeException is thrown when a middleware is not an implementation of MiddlewareInterface.
 $dispatcher = $factory(new SomeRequestHandler, [new SomeMiddleware, 'something']);

-// A DispatcherCreationException is thrown when the request handler is not an implementation of RequestHandlerInterface.
-$dispatcher = $factory('something', [new SomeMiddleware]);
 ```

 So what's the point of all this you may ask.